TELEPHONE No. 2

 Telephone No.2 (Transmitter No. 1) Telephone No. 2 (Transmitter No. 22)

-Introduced around 1906 and originally called the "Telephone, Table, C.B., Transmitter Type", it was a replacement for the NTC Golfball and believed to have originated from the British Western Electric Co.
+Introduced around 1909, this pedestal style telephone was a replacement for the NTC Golfball (which the GPO originally called the "Telephone, Table, C.B., Transmitter Type") and was believed to have originated from the British Western Electric Company.
 This was for use on C.B. circuits and had no provision on the telephone for a number label.
 It was fitted with a detachable switch hook.
 The early GPO variant used a Transmitter No. 1 which could have Label No. 43 fitted between the speaking tube and body of the transmitter.
 This label advised of the Exchange name and number.
-There are no components fitted inside the telephone except for the switch hook springs - as there was no room, so a Bellset No. 1 was normally provided, or later on a Bellset No. 25.
+There are no components fitted inside the telephone except for the switch hook springs - as there was no room, so a Bellset No. 1 (Bellset, Magneto CB) was normally provided, or later on a Bellset No. 25.

-This telephone can also be connected to most of the standard GPO wooden wall telephone and then use share that telephones induction coil.
+This telephone can also be connected to most of the standard GPO wooden wall telephones, which then allowed it share the wall telephones induction coil.
 Connections are the same as the Bellset No. 1.

 This telephone had all components finished in black.
-There were no transfers and no unpainted brass parts.
+There were no transfers and all brass parts were painted.

 A hook could be fixed to the neck to support a Watch Receiver.